KevorkSulahian/agentic-llm-for-better-results/finmas/panel/query.md

 **SEC Risk Factors**

 - Extract the most important statements from the Risk Factors section of the provided 10-K filing.
+Focus on risks that can impact the company's earnings or stock price.

 **News Data**

 - Extract the most important statements from the news articles for the ticker (Input the ticker for analysis).
+Focus on news statements about new products or performance of existing products.
+Do not include statements about earnings or stock price.